masoudtabatabaei/github-finder/README.md

 # GitHub Finder

 Github Finder is a web application that developed by `ReactJs` and `TypeScript`.
-<br/> Using it you can get a Github's user by using seearch it's username (by using `https://docs.github.com/en/rest/search#search-users` API endpoint)
+<br/> Using it you can get a Github's user by using search it's username (by using `https://docs.github.com/en/rest/search#search-users` API endpoint)
 <br/>

 ## Available Scripts